Warley-Juneo/Ft_Transcendence/README.md

 - [ ] The user should be able to upload an avatar.
 If the user doesn’t upload an avatar, a default one must be set.

-- [ ] The user should be able to enable two-factor authentication.
+- [x] The user should be able to enable two-factor authentication.
 For instance, Google Authenticator or sending a text message to their phone.

-- [ ] The user should be able to add other users as friends and see their current status
+- [x] The user should be able to add other users as friends and see their current status
 	- [x] online
 	- [x] offline
-	- [ ] in a game
+	- [x] in a game
-	- [ ] and so forth.
+	- [x] and so forth.

 - [ ] Stats (such as:
 	- [x] wins
 	- [x] losses
-	- [x] ladder
+	- [ ] ladder/ ranking
 	- [x] level
 	- [x] achievements
 	- [ ] and so forth)
 have to be displayed on the user profile.

-- [ ] Each user should have a Match History including:
+- [x] Each user should have a Match History including:
 	- [x] 1v1 games
 	- [x] ladder
 	- [x] and any thing else useful